wojciechiwanicki/QuantumExplorers2023/Exercise1.md

 *This short paper is a project that concludes my first part of IBM Quantum Explorers 2023.
 I will try to utilize my University knowledge and things that I have learned during this course to present Mathematical foundations of Qbits.
 I'm going to skip many important topics, for now, but those notes will be extended in time.
 I am opened to any feedback about my work.
 In order to communicate, please open issue.*

-# 101 Math for Qbits
+# 101 Math and physics needed to understand how quantum computer works.

 ## 0. Space definition
 ### Definition 1: